Your urgent referral explained

 There are a number of different tests depending on what symptoms you have.
 You can find information about tests on our Cancer Tests pages.

 The people who do your tests may not be able to give you any immediate information about your test results.
-Usually you will need to wait to speak to your GP or specialist.

 You can find out more about your diagnosis and treatment options on our cancer type pages.